pingcap/tidb-operator/docs/local-dind-tutorial.md

     TiDB, Prometheus, and Grafana are exposed as `NodePort` Services by default, so it is possible to set up a reverse proxy for them.

-    1. You can find their listing port numbers by:
+    1. Find their listing port numbers using the following command:

         ```sh
         $ kubectl get service -n tidb | grep NodePort